Road to Hana Preparation Tips, Highway Map, and Where to Stop

 Many visitors often ask us the same questions about the Hana Highway and that's why we've created this entry - to help answer the most basic questions about the drive to Hana town.
-So let's start with a few common Q&A about the drive.
+So let's start with a few common questions and answers about the drive.

 Q: Where is the drive located?

 A: The scenic drive is located on the northeast coastline of Maui.
-Officially the road is named the Hana Highway and on maps will be listed as Hwy 36 and Hwy 360.
-Many folks, ourselves included, consider the Hana Highway to continue beyond Hana to the Oheo Gulch, or even beyond that to Upcountry Maui via Highway 31.
+Officially, the road is named the Hana Highway and on maps will be listed as Hwy.
+36 and Hwy.
+360. Many people, ourselves included, consider the Hana Highway to continue beyond Hana to the Oheo Gulch, or even beyond that to Upcountry Maui via Hwy.
+31.